fl0mb/fl0mb.github.io/content/posts/tekton/index.md

     serviceAccountName: default
 ```

-Pretending this is just a pod we could mount the hosts filesystem with:
+Pretending this is just a pod we could mount the host's file system with:
 ```yaml
 apiVersion: tekton.dev/v1
 kind: PipelineRun